EleniNtz13/EleniNtz13/README.md

 ## Hi there 👋
 I am Eleni 😊, a student at the UoP Digital Systems 💻 in Sparta 📜🏛️🏺

-You can find me 🕵🏻 on the LInkedin platform at the following link: https://www.linkedin.com/in/eleni-ntzani-059698310/
+You can find me 🕵🏻 on the LinkedIn platform at the following link: https://www.linkedin.com/in/eleni-ntzani-059698310/

 <!--